PrathamJain2002/Forescribe-AI/README.md

 ## 🎨 Design Implementation

 ### Signup/Login Page
-- **Background Grid**: Displays a grid of content cards (people, companies, services) that dim when the modal is open
+- **Background Grid**: 5-column responsive grid displaying random Group images (13 different images) that dim when the modal is open
+  - Staggered layout: odd columns start at top, even columns start at middle of odd rows
+  - Images scale responsively to fill screen vertically
+  - Grid positioned at 70% from top, allowing rows to be cut off at top/bottom
+- **Gradient Overlay**: Translucent gradient from #000000 (top-left) to #8B3DFF (bottom-right)
+- **Fixed Header**: Logo positioned absolutely at top-left (43px from top, 120px from left)
 - **Centered Modal**: Welcome modal with:
-  - Forescribe logo
+  - Animated Forescribe logo (GIF)
-  - "Welcome to Forescribe" title
+  - "Welcome to Forescribe" title (Poppins font, 22px, weight 600)
-  - "Continue with Google" button (purple)
+  - "Continue with Google" button (#8B3DFF background) with Google logo
-  - "Continue with Microsoft" button (gray)
+  - "Continue with Microsoft" button (#4A4A4A background) with Microsoft logo
+  - Individual loading states for each button (only clicked button shows spinner)
-  - Legal text with links to Terms & Conditions and Privacy Policy
+  - Legal text positioned below modal with links to Terms & Conditions and Privacy Policy
+  - Blur effect applied to background directly behind modal

 ### Animations
-- **Hover Effects**: Cards and buttons scale and lift on hover
+- **Hover Effects**: Buttons scale on hover (1.02x) and tap (0.98x)
-- **Page Transitions**: Smooth fade-in/out transitions between pages
+- **Page Transitions**: Smooth fade-in/out transitions between pages using Framer Motion
-- **Content Reveals**: Staggered animations for grid items
+- **Content Reveals**: Staggered animations for background grid items (0.05s delay between items)
-- **Form Interactions**: Focus animations on input fields
+- **Form Interactions**: Focus ring animations on input fields
-- **Loading States**: Spinner animations during form submission
+- **Loading States**: Individual spinner animations for each signup button (only the clicked button shows loader)
+- **Modal Animations**: Scale and fade-in animations for modal appearance
+- **Header Animations**: Fade-in and slide-down animation for header logo

 ## 🔧 Technologies Used